OCA/edi/account_invoice_import_factur-x/README.rst

 Account Invoice Import Factur-X
 ===============================

-This module is an extension of the module *account_invoice_import* to add the ability to import ZUGFeRD and Factur-X invoices.
+This module is an extension of the module *account_invoice_import* to add the ability to import ZUGFeRD 1.0 and Factur-X/ZUGFeRD 2.0 invoices.
 The `ZUGFeRD <http://www.pdflib.com/knowledge-base/pdfa/zugferd-invoices/>`_ standard is a standard based on `CII <http://tfig.unece.org/contents/cross-industry-invoice-cii.htm>`_ (Cross-Industry Invoice) for electronic invoicing.
-Factur-X is an evolution of the ZUGFeRD standard for France and Germany (to be published in Q2 2017).
-A ZUGFeRD/Factur-X invoice is a PDF invoice with an embedded XML file that carries structured information about the invoice.
+Factur-X, also called ZUGFeRD 2.0 in Germany, is now the official e-invoicing standard in France and Germany.
+A Factur-X invoice is a PDF invoice with an embedded XML file that carries structured information about the invoice.

 Installation
 ============

-This module requires the Python library *PyPDF2*.
+This module requires the Python library *factur-x* developped by Akretion, which depends on PyPDF2.
 To install it, run:

 .. code::

-  sudo pip install PyPDF2
+  sudo pip install factur-x

 Configuration
 =============